 Thomas Smith made his fortune running the Union Porcelain Company.
 He spent it — or some of it at least — on this house.
 He also left behind a mystery.

 After about two years of experimenting with various types of porcelain, Smith put his “hard” porcelain on the market.
-Beginning with doorknobs, caster wheels, insulators and moving onto fancier fare such as as Vases and Platters, today the Union Porcelain objects are quite valuable and some items now reside in the Metropolitan Museum.
+Beginning with doorknobs, caster wheels, and insulators and moving onto fancier fare such as as Vases and Platters, today the Union Porcelain objects are quite valuable and some items now reside in the Metropolitan Museum of Art.

 All of this made Smith quite rich, and in a style befitting a wealthy man, he designed a house for himself at 136 Milton street in 1867.
 (Smith was also responsible for designing many of the other houses built on Milton.)